Designing quantum chemistry algorithms with just-in-time compilation: Author Contributions

 \section{Author Contributions}

-Xiaojie Wu led the conceptualization of JIT algorithms and developed xQC v0.1, and wrote the initial draft.
+Xiaojie Wu led the conceptualization of JIT algorithms and developed JoltQC v0.1, and wrote the initial draft.
 Qiming Sun contributed the improvements of the JK kernels v1.0 to v1.4 in GPU4PySCF, which are not documented elsewhere.
-Yuanheng Wang explored single-precision algorithms in GPU4PySCF, discussed JIT algorithms in xQC v0.1, and wrote the manuscript.
+Yuanheng Wang explored single-precision algorithms in GPU4PySCF, discussed JIT algorithms in JoltQC v0.1, and wrote the manuscript.